Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Hand-in-hand, we walked back, two residents in this lively, wonderous world.

 A purple wisp of mana drifted across the ruins of Engelberg, seemingly searching for something.
 Finally, it felt around and found the corpse of a soldier mostly intact.
-This body had been frozen in ice magic and had possessed a decent amount of residual mana, which slowed down the decomposition of the body.
+This body had been frozen in Ice magic and possessed a decent amount of residual mana, which slowed down the decomposition of the body.

 The purple wisp dissolved itself into the gradually failing core and reignited the glow from it.
 What remained of the core’s original owner was overwritten with a new signature.
 After several minutes, the body slowly lifted his limbs up and down, as if testing whether they would stay intact.
 Eventually, he rolled to the side and onto his feet.